OrzGeeker/OrzTinyPNG/README.md

 # OrzTinyPNG

-The Command Line Tool For Compress Image of JPG/PNG/WebP Format
+The Command Line Tool For Compress Image of JPG/PNG/WebP Format On MacOS

 ## Installation